Neon Sign History | All You Need To Know

 Neon was already a fast-developing technology at this time.
 At the 1933 Chicago Century of Progress Exposition, LED neon were extensively used.
 Neon would produce a vivid light in the ensuing decades, transforming ordinary buildings into 24/7 billboards for various enterprises.

-Neon signs started to be phased out around the 1960s in favor of alternative, less expensive, and labor-intensive products.
+Neon lights started to be phased out around the 1960s in favor of alternative, less expensive, and labor-intensive products.
 Businesses no longer saw it as the most practical kind of electric lighting sign for their business, and it no longer had a hip, cool vibe.

 >>> Read more: The best neon sign ideas for your home

-1.3 Making a neon sign
+1.3 Making a LED neon

 Neon sign hollow glass tubes come in lengths of 4, 5, and 8 feet.
 Glass is heated using gas that has been lighted and pressed air to form the tubes.
 Various glass compositions are utilized, depending on the nation and supplier.